Miele Triflex HX1 Review

 Miele Triflex crevice pick up test

-The result above proves the above-average airflow that the Miele Triflex HX1 possesses.
+The result above demonstrates the above-average airflow the Miele Triflex HX1 delivers.

 Low pile results